2Yr·

 𝗜. 𝗥𝗲𝗹𝗮𝘁𝗶𝘃𝗲 𝗕𝗲𝘄𝗲𝗿𝘁𝘂𝗻𝗴:

--KGV (rule of thumb <15 favorable): Tells how many years it would take to earn back the purchase price via company profits.
-In relative comparison with peers, we should prefer the stock with the lowest P/E ratio.
-Calculation: price/earnings per share
+-CGV (rule of thumb <15 favorable): Tells us how many years it would take to earn back the purchase price via company profits.
+In a relative comparison with peers, we should prefer the share with the lowest P/E ratio.
+Calculation: Price/earnings per share

--KUV (rule of thumb < 1 favorable): The KUV can be helpful when evaluating a company with negative earnings and/or cash flow.
-Calculation: Price/Sales per share
+-KUV (rule of thumb < 1 favorable): The P/E ratio can be helpful when evaluating a company with negative earnings and/or cash flow.
+Calculation: Price/sales per share

--KBV (rule of thumb <1 favorable): The share price related to the value of the equity financed portion of the assets.
-Calculation: Price/Equity per share
+-KBV (rule of thumb <1 favorable): The share price set in relation to the value of the equity-financed portion of assets.
+Calculation: Price/equity per share

--KCV ((rule of thumb <15-18 favorable): Compared to the P/E ratio, the significant effects of differences between depreciation and actual capital expenditures and non-cash expenses are included.
+-KCV ((rule of thumb <15-18 favorable): Compared to the P/E ratio, the main effects from the differences between depreciation and actual investments as well as non-cash expenses are taken into account.
 As a rule, the operating cash flow is used.
-Advantage: cash flows can be "manipulated" worse than earnings.
-I also refer to my post on big bath accounting for this: https://app.getquin.com/activity/Vppdunisrn?lang=de&utm_source=sharing Calculation: price/cash flow per share
+Advantage: Cash flows are more difficult to "manipulate" than earnings.
+I also refer to my post on big bath accounting: https://app.getquin.com/activity/Vppdunisrn?lang=de&utm_source=sharing Calculation: price/cash flow per share

--PEG (rule of thumb <1 favorable): Takes into account both current price/earnings ratio and expected earnings growth.
-I like to use the PEG a lot because it builds a bridge to the intrinsic valuation (DCF) and thus incorporates a growth component.
-Calculation: P/E ratio/projected earnings growth
+-PEG (rule of thumb <1 favorable): Takes into account both the current price/earnings ratio and the expected earnings growth.
+I like to use the PEG because it builds a bridge to the intrinsic valuation (DCF) and thus incorporates a growth component.
+Calculation: P/E ratio/forecasted earnings growth

 Under the "magic link 1 and 2" you will find current overviews (constantly updated) of average multiples per sector.
-So you can already make good comparisons to expand your analysis.
-So you can see already now.
-Save these damn links!
+This way you can already make good comparisons to expand your analysis.
+So you can already see.
+Save those damn links!

-It's also worth mentioning that the above rules of thumb for when a company seems cheap are not set in stone.
+It should also be mentioned that the above rules of thumb for when a company appears cheap are not set in stone.
 They are by no means applicable to growth companies.
-But I will come to that later under point IV.
+But I'll come to that later under point IV.

-I see two major disadvantages with relative valuation:
+I see two major disadvantages with the relative valuation:

 -Future cash flows are not taken into account.
 The PEG ratio at least takes growth into account and thus covers future flows in a simple way.
-But again, the ratio serves as a benchmark (relatively level).
-Particularly in the case of growth companies with high P/E ratios, it is difficult to judge whether the company is cheap or expensive in relative terms.
+But here too, the ratio serves as a comparative value (relatively speaking).
+Particularly in the case of growth companies with high P/E ratios, it is difficult to assess whether the company is cheap or expensive in relative terms.
 The values fluctuate enormously here.

--Value Trap: If the relative ratios are very low it does not necessarily mean that the company is cheap.
-Maybe there are reasons (high debt, miserable margins, political environment - e.g. China/Russia, bad management, etc.).
-You can't see all that from the ratio.
+-Value trap: If the relative key figures are very low, this does not necessarily mean that the company is cheap.
+There may be reasons (high debt, miserable margins, political environment - e.g. China/Russia, poor management, etc.).
+None of this can be seen from the ratio.

 The intrinsic valuation tries to eliminate all these disadvantages.